jimmysFedora/Windows-98-Post-Install-Guide/README.md

 - Go to CD-ROM and ```cd``` into win98 folder
 - Run ```copy *.* C:\win98``` (copies installation files to hard drive directly and Windows won't nag you to insert disk when updating drivers)
 - Go to C drive and run ```setup.exe /p i``` ("/p i" parameter bypasses the reporting the existence of a Plug and Play BIOS during setup).
-- Setup.exe /p j forces Windows to use ACPI/PnP (Useful if having a newer ACPI BIOS not recognized by Windows 98 Machines.inf)
+- Running setup.exe /p j forces Windows to use ACPI/PnP (Useful if having a newer ACPI BIOS not recognized)

 # Post install housekeeping
 - Add or remove Windows features, if not done already during installation process.